keshav-motwani/multisampleranger/README.md

 * `libraries`: a folder containing the files for the `libraries` input to `cellranger`, one for each unique `sample_name` in the `libraries_path` file
 * `run_script.bash`: script containing all of the `cellranger` commands
-* `array_run_script.bash`: script containing the command used in creating a SLURM array job
-* `sample_names.txt`: text file containing the unique `sample_name`, also used in creating a SLURM array job

 ### `vdj`